gsarig/slashadmin/readme.txt

 * First release!

 == Upgrade Notice ==

+= 3.7 =
+A big refactoring of four features: Internet Explorer warning message, site loading animation, eu cookie message and Script includes have been rewritten for better performance and usability.
+Also, a refactoring of the rest of the code has began, without affecting the functionality, though.

 = 3.4 =
 This is a relatively big update, with the most important addition being the option to assign a specific admin user as "Techie".
 Doing so, will hide some functionalities from every other admin except from the Techie.
 Those functionalities include Site Health and ACF settings.
 Also, deprecated "Add favicon" option has been removed, and the same happened to the option to Unload Open Sans, as WordPress ditched it a few versions ago.
 Check the changelog for the full list of additions and changes.